-To conduct a sanity check, the questionnaire can provide an estimation of the volumes currently valued.
-This would enable to avoid the main limit of the questionnaire raised by the stakeholders: the hypothetical situation description.
+To conduct a sanity check, the questionnaire provided an estimation of the volumes currently valued.
+This enabled Elia to avoid the main limit of the questionnaire raised by the stakeholders: the hypothetical situation description.

-An international comparison point will also be formalized, putting the market response volumes in proportion of the maximum peak load in the electric system.
+An international comparison point has also been formalized, putting the market response volumes in proportion of the maximum peak load in the electric system.

-These volumes will then be compared to the volumes previously established so as to assess the global coherence of the volumes.
+The volumes resulting from the above described method are to be compared to those of the questionnaire as well as the international comparison point and the findings of last year so as to assess the global coherence of the volumes.